hemantaph/gwsnr/docs/index.rst

    pip install gwsnr

-Then, compute the SNR for a binary black hole system:
+Then, compute the SNR and Pdet for a binary black hole system:

 .. code-block:: python